Information for Grant Seekers

 - Describe why you seek GPA funding: what is the problem you are attempting to solve? describe the program you have developed to solve this problem, how will youth be involved in this program or project, how many youth will involved in leadership or will you empower?
 How does your program fit within the GPA mission, values and strategy of social entrepreneurship?

-Letters of Inquiry may be sent at any time however, if you would like your Letter to be considered for funding in June please forward it no later than December 1, 2013 to Jamie Brooks, Executive Director, Global Philanthropy Alliance at email@example.com.
+Letters of Intent may be sent at any time however, if you would like your Letter to be considered for funding in June, 2014 please forward it no later than December 1, 2013 to Jamie Brooks, Executive Director, Global Philanthropy Alliance at firstname.lastname@example.org.
 Your submission will be immediately acknowledged.
 If you fail to receive an acknowledgement, please contact GPA Executive Director, Jamie Brooks at Jamie@globalphilanthropyalliance.org.

-Your organziation may submit one Letter of Inquiry and may not re-submit your letter once a decision has been rendered by our AAB.
+Your organziation may submit one Letter of Intent and may not re-submit your letter once a decision has been rendered by our AAB.

 If your organization is seeking second level funding from GPA: